 Though the weather here in Denver hasn’t gotten cold just yet, I am READY.

 I am wishing for it, which I know I will pay for come January when we’ve had our 10th snowstorm…

 But in the meantime I will wish for those perfect fall days and less of this blazing sun/heat thing.

 These cookies are going to become your new go-to cookie every September and October from now until forever.

-All the flavors of a pumpkin pie are stuffed into these adorable little soft cookies, which are then stuffed with gooey caramel and studded with mini chocolate chips.
+All the flavors of a pumpkin pie are stuffed into these adorable little soft pumpkin cookies, which are then stuffed with gooey caramel and studded with mini chocolate chips.

 Every mouthful is bursting with the flavors of fall, bringing my mind rushing back to childhood days spent baking cookies and preparing Halloween costumes.
 My mom always had a thing for caramel, so those caramel candies were ALWAYS in our house, especially when Halloween was around the corner.